 - Opposing plans for a new road scheme in south Oxfordshire.
 We need your support in this now (Feb.2022)! – see here for more info: https://www.oxfoe.co.uk/climate-action/notonewroads/

 - Work with COHSAT, the Coalition for Healthy Streets and Active Transport – other members include Cyclox and Oxfordshire Liveable Streets

 - Opposing the proposed Oxford – Cambridge Expressway – in 2018 we set up the No Expressway Alliance.
 While the Expressway has been cancelled – an important victory! – we continue to be vigilant on new roads and over-development.
 We are supporting the work of the No Expressway Group, who are focusing now on the ‘Oxford-Cambridge Arc’.

 Work on transport issues is moving forward at three speeds.
 There is immediate work around plans to make Oxford and other towns safer places to walk and cycle, which includes the plans for Low Traffic Neighbourhoods – see the work by Oxfordshire Liveable Streets https://oxlivsts.org.uk/

-Finally there is the need for longer-term change and for a radical County transport plan.
+Finally there is the need for longer-term change and for an effective County transport plan.
 Our key points are below.
-Public transport may be low on the agenda right now.
-But any realistic hope of getting to zero carbon fast enough to tackle the climate crisis will need a major shift to trains and buses for longer journeys.
-We need to push for investment now in better rail services and a local ‘Metrorail’ service with new stations, along with much more support for safer walking and cycling.
+Any realistic hope of getting to zero carbon fast enough to tackle the climate crisis will need a major shift to trains and buses for longer journeys.
+We need to push for investment now in better rail and bus services and a local ‘Metrorail’ service with new stations, along with much more support for safer walking and cycling.

-Transport and planning – speaking up for a clean transport system!
+January 2022: Transport planning in Oxfordshire – speaking up for a clean transport system!

 - An ambitious rail development strategy to create the space for both long distance travel and a ‘Metrorail’ system for the county.
 A first priority must be investment in improving rail network capacity between Didcot and Oxford.